JarateKing/TF2-Hud-Reference/1-APPENDIX/StubbornElements.md

 }
 ```

-The main way to trigger an animation lock is to run the animation on MenuOpen because it can be triggered through scripts:
+The main way to trigger an animation lock is to run the animation on MenuOpen or MenuClose because it can be triggered through scripts:
 ```
 event MenuClose
 {